3Simplex/GratisStudio/LlamaCpp/Quantizing_with_LlamaCpp.md

 ```
 mv ~\llama.cpp\models\model_dir\ggml-model-f16.gguf ~\llama.cpp\build\bin\Release\ggml-model-f16.gguf
 ```
-Change to the bin directory where quantize.exe is at. (cd to the \build\bin\Release)
+Change to the bin directory where llama-quantize.exe is at. (cd to the \build\bin\Release)
 ```
 cd ~\llama.cpp\build\bin\Release
 ```
 Verify you are in the correct folder and understand various options.
 ```
-.\quantize.exe --help
+.\llama-quantize.exe --help
 ```
 Quantize the model to Q4_0.
-(GPU support in GPT4All uses Q4_0 or Q4_1)
+(Vulkan GPU support in GPT4All uses Q4_0 or Q4_1, CUDA works with any quantization.)
 ```
-.\quantize.exe ggml-model-f16.gguf ggml-model-Q4_0.gguf Q4_0
+.\llama-quantize.exe ggml-model-f16.gguf ggml-model-Q4_0.gguf Q4_0
 ```
 [Optional] to update the gguf to current version if older version is unsupported.
 ```
-.\quantize.exe ggml-model-Q4_0.gguf ggml-model-Q4_0-v2.gguf COPY
+.\llama-quantize.exe ggml-model-Q4_0.gguf ggml-model-Q4_0-v2.gguf COPY
 ```
 Rename ggml-model-Q4_0.gguf (Copy `model_dir` name)
 ```